TonyGuil/bbchallenge/Bouncers/README.md

-                                    -- remains constant throughout the cycle TapeDescriptor InitialTape   -- Tape contents and state at start of Cycle RunDescriptor RunList[nRuns] -- Definition of each Run
+                                    -- remains constant throughout the cycle TapeDescriptor InitialTape   -- Tape contents and state at start of Cycle RunDescriptor RunList[nRuns] -- Definition of each Run ushort FinalAdjustment       -- Number of repeaters to shift to mae the initial and final tapes match TapeDescriptor FinalTape     -- Tape contents and state at end of Cycle

 RunDescriptor:
   ubyte Partition -- Partiton which the Repeaters traverse